-The beds are then filled with a growth medium called substrate, which supplies carbon and nitrogen nutrients.
-The substrate is pasteurized at 136°F (58°C) for 8 hours before the mushroom ‘spawn’ are mixed into it.
-Spawn is mushroom mycelia attached to sterile grain, such as millet or rye.
-It is the seedstock of mushrooms.
-Spawn is delivered to the grower, in sealed bags from sterile laboratories that specialize in mushroom mycelia genetics.
+Once sterilized, the beds are filled with a growth medium called substrate, which provides essential carbon and nitrogen nutrients for the mushrooms.
+The substrate is pasteurized at 136°F (58°C) for 8 hours before the mushroom “spawn” is mixed into it.
+Spawn is essentially mushroom mycelia attached to sterile grain, acting as the seedstock for the mushrooms.
+It is delivered to the grower in sealed bags from specialized laboratories that focus on mushroom mycelia genetics.

-In the beds, the substrate layer is about 8 inches (20 cm) thick.
-Two inches (5 cm) of peat moss is spread over the substrate to supply moisture.
-This is called the ‘casing layer’.
-The mushroom mycelia permeate throughout the substrate and grow up through the casing layer.
-By controlling the temperature, humidity, oxygen and CO2, the grower stimulates the mycelia to form mushrooms on the surface of the peat moss.
-The whole process from spawning to harvest takes about 14 days.
+As the substrate layer reaches a thickness of about 8 inches (20 cm) in the beds, a 2-inch (5 cm) layer of peat moss is spread over it.
+This layer is known as the “casing layer” and serves to provide necessary moisture for the mushrooms to flourish.
+The mushroom mycelium permeate throughout the substrate and emerge through the casing layer, forming the mushrooms on the surface of the peat moss.